Yes. The four-year English major results in an Hon. BA. degree in English.

 Ryerson's English program offers a 20-course English specialization, with 8 required English courses and 12 elective English courses, as well as 3 Faculty of Arts required skills courses.

-ENG 108 Intro to Fiction; and ENG 208 Intro to Non-Fiction; SSH 105 Critical Thinking; SSH 205 Academic Writing and Research; and 2 Humanities and 2 Social Science courses.
+ENG 110 Intro to Literatures Across Borders; and ENG 208 Intro to Non-Fiction; SSH 105 Critical Thinking; SSH 205 Academic Writing and Research; and 2 Humanities and 2 Social Science courses.

 ENG 810 Advanced English Research Methods; 1 Literature and Culture course; a specialized Practicum course and SSH 301 Research Design and Qualitative Methods